Bird Box Barcelona

 Bird Box Barcelona is a 2023 post-apocalyptic horror film directed and written by Álex and David Pastor.
-A spin-off sequel to the 2018 film Bird Box, adapted from Josh Malerman's 2014 novel of the same name, the film stars Mario Casas, Naila Schuberth, Georgina Campbell and Diego Calva, and follows Sebastián and his daughter as they begin their own great adventure of survival in Barcelona after an entity of mysterious origin annihilates the world's population causing those who observe it to take their lives.
+A spin-off sequel to the 2018 film Bird Box, adapted from Josh Malerman's 2014 novel of the same name, the film stars Mario Casas, Naila Schuberth, Georgina Campbell and Diego Calva, and follows Sebastián and his daughter as they begin their own great adventure of survival in Barcelona after an entity of mysterious origin almost annihilates the world's population by causing those who observe it to take their lives.

 Bird Box Barcelona was released on Netflix on July 14, 2023, to mixed reviews.

 Plot

 The world is plagued by mysterious entities that manipulate people's negative emotions, turning some into "seers" but leading most people to die by suicide once they have seen an entity.
 A standard prevention method is wearing a blindfold outdoors.
 In Barcelona, Spain, Sebastián and his daughter Anna travel together.
 One day, Sebastián encounters a group of survivors and claims he knows the location of generators that can provide light and heating.
 Sebastián joins the others in their shelter inside a bus hangar.
 The next morning, with everyone asleep inside a bus, Sebastián drives it outside and crashes it.
 Everyone is left without blindfolds; Sebastián slowly leads each to open their eyes, and upon witnessing the entities, they die by suicide.
 Sebastián is revealed to be a seer and is thus unaffected.
 Anna congratulates Sebastián on having "saved" the people, urging him to find the other "lost sheep".

 Nine months earlier, the arrival of the entities prompted people to flee.
 Sebastián retrieved Anna but lost his wife in a car accident.
-They found refuge in a church and met Padre Esteban, a pastor who opined that the entities are angels, and that humanity should be liberated from suffering by embracing death.
-Sebastián and Anna tried to hide, but one day a group of seers led by Padre discovered their hiding place and captured them.
+They found refuge in a church and met Esteban, a pastor who opined that the entities are angels, and that humanity should be liberated from suffering by embracing death.
+Sebastián and Anna tried to hide, but one day a group of seers led by the pastor discovered their hiding place and captured them.
 He forced Anna to open her eyes, killing her.
 Sebastián then faced the entities, but instead of death, he saw the apparition of Anna, which has accompanied him ever since.
 Anna tells him he can join his family there when he has "saved" enough people on Earth.